jhaals/jhaals-warranty/README.md

 How?
 ---
 Warranty checks are being made against manufacturers website.
 The result get cached locally for 24 hours.
+You must obtain an API key from Dell via [TechDirect](https://techdirect.dell.com/certification/AboutAPIs.aspx).